-When hiring, businesses may completely base their judgment by how well you present yourself in your profile, how experienced your portfolio seems to be.
+When hiring, businesses may completely base their judgment on how well you present yourself in your profile, and how experienced your portfolio seems to be.
 If you don’t know what to write in the beginning, that’s okay.

 Try to write as much as you can and move on to the next step.
 You can always change your profile details as and when you grow and understand the platform more and more.